bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Web application to view status of code commits in the continuous integration process.
 -   Scaled to twelve concurrent releases.
--   Code commit data pulled from MySQL database.
+-   Pulled code commit data from MySQL database.
 -   Built with vanilla JavaScript and Bulma CSS.
 -   Completely searchable, with links to each commit and button to contact the author.